titandrive/titandrive/src/site/notes/Website/Index.md

 My goal with this website is to document that journey as I continue down this rabbit hole.
 I love the idea of [learning in public](https://wanderloots.xyz/digital-garden/published/learn-in-public/) so that hopefully others can learn along with me.

 I envision this website as having two main sections: blogs and guides.
 In the blogs, I plan to document my thoughts and learning of various topics in more of a freeform manner.
 Whereas, in the guides, I plan to document specific step by step instructions as I accomplish new things with Titan.
 I started making guides for myself so that I could actually remember how, and what, I had done.
-Then realized it would be just as useful for other!
+Then realized it would be just as useful for others!

 My first [[Website/Guides/Digital Garden and Obsidian\|guide]] goes over how I published this very website on Github Pages using Obsidian.